Madagascar heads to polls amid opposition boycott

 Provisional results are expected to be released on Nov.
 24, said Soava Andriamarotafika, a spokesperson for the Independent National Electoral Commission.

-(Reporting by Lovasoa Rabary, writing by Giulia Paravicini, editing by Lincoln Feast.)
+(Reporting by Lovasoa Rabary; Writing by Giulia Paravicini; Editing by Lincoln Feast and Edmund Klamann)

 ((Giulia.Paravicini@thomsonreuters.com; +254 20 499 1232; Reuters Messaging: giulia.paravicini.thomsonreuters.com@reuters.net))